inabajunmr/azidp4j/docs/endpoint-implementations.md

 ## Authorization Request

 AzIdP4J process authorization request by AzIdP#authorize.
-But AzIdP4J doesn't manage user authentication and consent so service must implement these function by itself.
+But AzIdP4J doesn't manage user authentication and consent so the service must implement these functions by itself.

 ### Specification